 If both of these options still seem rather pricey, you can check out REIZE Energy Drink- an upcoming and newer energy drink that costs only about $1 per drink and ships directly to your door.

 * all opinions expressed in this review are mine *

 For the sake of clarity, I decided to try both the original flavors of Monster and Red Bull, rather than messing around with different kinds of flavors.

-Full disclosure, I was already quite familiar with Red Bull, as I usually do drink at least half a can before an important exam to make sure that I'm fully alert, regardless of if whether it's an early morning or late afternoon test.
+Full disclosure, I was already quite familiar with Red Bull, as I usually do drink at least half a can before an important exam to make sure that I'm fully alert, regardless of if whether it's an early in the morning or late in the afternoon.